Cultural Revolution: Slogans and rhetoric

 Huang asserted that slogans were ubiquitous in people's lives, printed onto everyday items such as bus tickets, cigarette packets, and mirror tables.
 Workers were supposed to "grasp revolution and promote production".

 Political slogans had three sources: Mao, Party media such as People's Daily, and the Red Guards.
 Mao often offered vague, yet powerful directives that divided the Red Guards.
 These directives could be interpreted to suit personal interests, in turn aiding factions' goals in claiming loyalty to Mao.

-Dittmer and Ruoxi claim that the Chinese language had historically been defined by subtlety, delicacy, moderation, and honesty, as well as the cultivation of a "refined and elegant literary style".
+Dittmer and Chen claim that the Chinese language had historically been defined by subtlety, delicacy, moderation, and honesty, as well as the cultivation of a "refined and elegant literary style".
 This changed during the CR.
 These slogans were an effective method of "thought reform", mobilizing millions in a concerted attack upon the subjective world, "while at the same time reforming their objective world."

 Dittmer and Chen argued that the emphasis on politics made language into effective propaganda, but "also transformed it into a jargon of stereotypes—pompous, repetitive, and boring".
 To distance itself from the era, Deng's government cut back on political slogans.
 During a eulogy for Deng's death, CCP general secretary Jiang Zemin called the Cultural Revolution a "grave mistake".